-An example of the mini sorter, depicting a sample presentation, appears as follows:
+An example of the mini sorter appears as follows:

 The mini sorter

 When you want to use the mini sorter menu functions, you need to click on a slide within the mini sorter, right-click to display the menu, and then select one of the commands.
 The same functions are also available in the top level menu; most of them are located in the Slide menu.
 Each function is described in the sections which follow.